 The Company has an internal audit function which reports directly to the Audit Committee.
 The Audit Committee reviews the effectiveness of the Group's internal audit function annually, in particular the adequacy of the resources, staff qualifications and experience, training and budget of the Group's accounting, financial reporting and internal audit functions.
-Review has also been conducted during the Year and the Audit Committee is satisfied that the Group has proper internal audit function in place.
+Review has also been conducted during the year ended 31 December 2024 and the Audit Committee is satisfied that the Group has proper internal audit function in place.

-The Committee met three times in 2023 and the attendance of Committee members is set out in the table on page 103.
+The Audit Committee met three times in 2024 and the attendance of Committee members is set out in the table on page 104.